zengxu-yang/linux-on-winbook-tw102/README.md

 * Battery monitor.
 Kernel reconfiguration and rebuilding needed to make it work.
 See issues below.
 * Backlight brightness control.
 It works after rebuilding the kernel.
 See issues below.
 * USB charging.
 * Touchscreen works with issues.
+See below.
 * Suspend/Wakeup works with issues.
 ## Things Don't Work
 * Cameras